candidelabs/abstractionkit/examples/SafeAccountExamples/CreateAccountAndSendTransactionUsingPaymaster/README.md

 CreateAccountAndSendTransactionUsingPaymaster Example - AbstractionKit - Account Abstraction SDK by Candide

-This example is in the Goerli chain.
+This example is in the Sepolia chain.

 This example uses a Candide paymaster to sponsor the useroperation, so there is not need to fund the sender account.
 Get early access to Candide's sponsor paymaster by visiting our discord https://discord.gg/KJSzy2Rqtg